artificiallama/TeslaSenti/README.md

 Recall (also known as sensivity) is defined as TP/(Actual positive) = TP/(TP+FN).
 Precision (also known as positive predictive value) is defined as TP/(Predicted positives) = TP/(TP+FP).
 Consider the negative sentiment class.
 Out of all the actual negative tweets 75% are correctly identified as negative.
+The precision is 0.67.
 Out of all the tweets labelled as negative only 67% are actually negative.
 Therefore 33% of tweets labeled as negative are actually positive or neutral.
 This means that 33% of the times the trader will incorrectly decide to sell when actually the correct decision would be to either hold or buy.
+Approximately, all the metrics are in 60s.
+There is substantial headroom to improve the model.
+In so far as overfitting is concerned one way to ameliorate it is to use more (in number and diversity) data.
+However hand labelling financial text for sentiment is an onerous task.

 Experiments were carried out with two more models - LinearSVC and LogisticRegression [[10]](#10).
-However the results obtained were similar to those obtained using Naive Bayes.
+However the results (in terms of test metrics and also overfitting) obtained were similar to those obtained using Naive Bayes.
+An important avenue that could be explored is using a deep learning model such as BERT [[11]](#11).
+However, typically deep learning models are data hungry and therefore the current size of training data might not suffice.
+Another approach to model improvement involves decreasing the vocabulary size by choosing the most important tokens (i.e. feature importance) by using chi2 [[10]](#10).

+The Naive Bayes model outputs the probability of each class given a sample.
+This probability can be used as a threshold to decide if the label of -1 (+1) should be accepted for decision making (buy/sell).
+However Naive Bayes is known to be a good classifier but bad estimator [[12]](#12).
+The probabilities calculated by Naive Bayes are not reliable.

 ## App